For information about the FDA Egg Safety Rule for producers with 3,000-49,000 laying hens, click here.

 Check out CAHFS' monthly electronic newsletter, CAHFS CONNECTION.

-In observance of Labor Day, CAHFS will be closed Monday, September 1, 2014.
+CAHFS will be closed on Monday, May 25, 2015 in observance of Memorial Day.
 Please contact your laboratory to plan your testing needs accordingly.